Start9Labs/docs/src/user-manual/connecting-remotely/clearnet.md

 Most websites and APIs on the Internet are hosted on port `443`.
 Port `443` is so common, in fact, that apps and browsers _infer_ its presence.
 The _absence_ of a port _means_ the port is `443`.
 With rare exceptions, domains on StartOS also use port `443`, and that is why your domains usually do not display a port.
 The port forwarding rule needed for these standard domains is always the same, which means you only have to do it once!
 ```

-How you create a port forwarding rule depends on your gateway.
+How you create a port forwarding rule depends on the type of gateway.

 - **Routers**: port forwarding is supported by all routers and easy to do.
 Refer to your router's manual for instructions.

-- **StartTunnel**: SSH into your StartTunnel VPS and run the following command, replacing variables accordingly.

-      start-tunnel port-forward add <external_port> <internal_port>
+- **StartTunnel**: refer to the [StartTunnel instructions for port forwarding](../../misc-guides/start-tunnel.md#using-starttunnel-for-clearnet-hosting)